 This article covers a selection of frequently asked questions, usually but not exclusively from newcomers.
 Contact me if there are any particular topics that you would like to see addressed, or if you have any comments on the existing material.
+New topics are added at the end.

-Raspberries.
+Raspberry Pruning.
 By far the most frequently asked question from newcomers seems to be “how do I prune raspberries?”
 The answer is that it depends whether they are summer or autumn raspberries.
 Summer raspberries typically fruit in June.
 The canes have a two year cycle.
 They grow from the ground up in year 1 and they fruit in year 2.
 When they have finished fruiting these canes are then cut out at ground level.
 Autumn raspberries tend to fruit from August through to early October.
 They have a simple one year cycle.
 All the canes are cut down to ground level in late winter.
 New canes will grow and fruit in a single season.
 If you do not know which type you have then just wait and see before doing any pruning.

 After raspberries come questions on compost making.
 This topic is covered here on the Approaches to Cultivation page.

 Sources of manure is another frequent question.
-Many plot holders on our site get their manure from the farm which is just next door.
+Many plot holders on our site get their manure from Broomhall farm which is just next door.
 However, wherever you get your manure it is important to ensure that it is not contaminated with aminopyralid, a herbicide found in some manure which led to stunted and distorted growth in many crops across the country back in 2008.
 There are some growers in various parts of the country who reckon that they are still suffering.
 Here is a link which will give you a comprehensive background on the subject.
 We have been quite fortunate at Sunningdale.
 To my knowledge only one plot holder has received contaminated manure.

 Potato Blight is usually more of problem on tomatoes which is in the same family as potatoes.
 It varies from season to season.
 In 2015 it was not a problem, not appearing until the end of September when crops had already been harvested.
 It appeared at the beginning of July in 2016, which is very early.